ttscoff/na_gem/README.md

 Examples:

-- `na show` (list all next actions in the current directory)
+- `na next` (list all next actions in the current directory)
-- `na show -d 3` (list all next actions in the current directory and look for additional files 3 levels deep from there)
+- `na next -d 3` (list all next actions in the current directory and look for additional files 3 levels deep from there)
-- `na show marked2` (show next actions from another directory you've previously used na on)
+- `na next marked2` (show next actions from another directory you've previously used na on)

 ```
 NAME